MoJo600/ProjectEmber/README.md

-# ProjectEmber - Stock Market Web application
+#  Stock Market Web application

-This project attempts to simulate a Stock Market application by buying/selling shares from each of the listed companies and updating records accordingly.
-It utlizes the Ember.js framework.
+An assignment project simulating a Stock Market application using the Ember.js framework.